Verastem (NASDAQ:VSTM) Shares Gap Up to $2.76

-Several analysts have recently commented on VSTM shares.
-Zacks Investment Research cut Verastem from a “buy” rating to a “hold” rating in a report on Wednesday, August 4th.
-HC Wainwright reissued a “buy” rating and issued a $5.00 price target on shares of Verastem in a report on Monday.
-Alliance Global Partners reaffirmed a “buy” rating and set a $6.00 price objective on shares of Verastem in a report on Tuesday, August 3rd.
-Finally, BTIG Research raised Verastem from a “neutral” rating to a “buy” rating and set a $8.00 price objective for the company in a report on Monday, May 24th.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Verastem presently has a consensus rating of “Buy” and an average price target of $5.69.
+A number of research analysts have recently commented on VSTM shares.
+HC Wainwright reiterated a “buy” rating and issued a $5.00 price objective on shares of Verastem in a report on Monday.
+Alliance Global Partners restated a “buy” rating and set a $6.00 price target on shares of Verastem in a research note on Tuesday, August 3rd.
+Zacks Investment Research downgraded Verastem from a “buy” rating to a “hold” rating in a research note on Wednesday, August 4th.
+Finally, BTIG Research raised Verastem from a “neutral” rating to a “buy” rating and set a $8.00 price objective for the company in a research report on Monday, May 24th.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $5.69.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Baker BROS.
-Advisors LP increased its position in Verastem by 67.8% during the first quarter.
-Baker BROS.
-Advisors LP now owns 17,019,294 shares of the biopharmaceutical company’s stock worth $42,038,000 after buying an additional 6,875,255 shares in the last quarter.
-BlackRock Inc. increased its position in Verastem by 1.5% during the first quarter.
-BlackRock Inc. now owns 13,687,388 shares of the biopharmaceutical company’s stock worth $33,809,000 after buying an additional 195,672 shares in the last quarter.
-BVF Inc. IL increased its position in Verastem by 2.7% during the first quarter.
-BVF Inc. IL now owns 11,480,994 shares of the biopharmaceutical company’s stock worth $28,358,000 after buying an additional 300,000 shares in the last quarter.
-State Street Corp increased its position in Verastem by 154.1% during the second quarter.
-State Street Corp now owns 7,149,593 shares of the biopharmaceutical company’s stock worth $29,099,000 after buying an additional 4,335,841 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its position in Verastem by 1.6% during the second quarter.
-Geode Capital Management LLC now owns 2,787,808 shares of the biopharmaceutical company’s stock worth $11,346,000 after buying an additional 44,696 shares in the last quarter.
-63.69% of the stock is owned by institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+Ikarian Capital LLC raised its holdings in Verastem by 19.5% during the first quarter.
+Ikarian Capital LLC now owns 2,694,394 shares of the biopharmaceutical company’s stock worth $6,655,000 after purchasing an additional 439,803 shares during the last quarter.
+ClariVest Asset Management LLC acquired a new position in Verastem during the second quarter worth $4,489,000.
+Cambridge Investment Research Advisors Inc. raised its holdings in Verastem by 14.3% during the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 65,617 shares of the biopharmaceutical company’s stock worth $162,000 after purchasing an additional 8,200 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank acquired a new position in Verastem during the first quarter worth $59,000.
+Finally, Los Angeles Capital Management LLC acquired a new position in Verastem during the first quarter worth $190,000.
+63.69% of the stock is owned by hedge funds and other institutional investors.

 Verastem, Inc is a biopharmaceutical company, which engages in the development and commercialization of drugs for the treatment of cancer.
 The company was founded by Richard H. Aldrich, Michelle Dipp, Piyush Gupta, Satish Jindal, Eric S. Lander, Robert F. Weinberg, and Christoph H. Westphal on August 4, 2010 and is headquartered in Needham, MA.